 The pricing is a bit high here, although you do get what you pay for.
 The drinks are higher quality and always consistent.

-Overall, Late for the Train is a nice choice for anyone who wants a nice strong dark roast coffee or specialty mocha without fake flavoring.
+Overall, Late for the Train is a perfect choice for anyone who likes strong dark roast coffee or mocha/latte drinks without fake flavoring.
 The local atmosphere, dedication of the trained staff, and great menu set it apart from many others in the area.

 White Dove Coffee Shop